pusher/chatkit-server-ruby/README.md

 ## Running tests
 Be sure to run `bundle install` first.
+Note that if you're running against a production environment, some tests could be destructive.
 - Set a `CHATKIT_INSTANCE_LOCATOR` and `CHATKIT_INSTANCE_KEY` in your environment
 - Run tests with `rake test`